cityofaustin/atd-data-lake/docs/tech_architecture.md

 ### System Time

-The EC2 server is currently running with UTC time.
-The crontab (schedule that causes automated `cityofaustin/atd-data-deploy` jobs to periodically run) must be adjusted accordingly so they run at the desired local time.
-Default database dumps also don't have time zone defined.
+The EC2 server is had been running with UTC time.
+The crontab (schedule that causes automated `cityofaustin/atd-data-deploy` jobs to periodically run) had to be adjusted accordingly so they could run at the desired local time.
+Default database dumps also hadn't time time zone defined.
 These cause confusion.

 Online opinions about setting server time zones vary greatly.
 For those running a global enterprise, there are strong opinions about running systems in Coordinated Universal Time (UTC).
-But,  CoA ATD preferred to use central time zone.
+But, CoA ATD preferred to use Central Time.

 For the benefit of "cron" and possibly database extract, the most elegant solution is to set the local time zone.
-Changing the system time zone requires a reboot, and is to be scheduled soon.
+Changing the system time zone requires a reboot, which occurred on Sept.
+27, 2019.

 ### Street Naming